- Home

 On-pack promotions and receipt uploads

-These are competitions printed on packaging or receipts, like Walkers "win a holiday" or McDonald's Monopoly.
+These are competitions printed on packaging or receipts — Walkers "win a holiday", McDonald's Monopoly, Cadbury wrapper codes.
 Three things to know:

-• Codes on packaging can usually be entered multiple times if you eat enough of the product.
+- Codes on packaging can usually be entered multiple times if you eat enough of the product, but check the daily entry cap before going wild.

 Radio, TV and local papers